-Looking for the best turkey burger recipe ever?
-These healthy zucchini turkey burgers are lean, super easy to make and packed full of delicious flavour!
-You can whip them together in less than 30 minutes for a quick lunch or dinner! {Paleo, gluten-free, keto, & low carb}
+Looking for the best gluten-free turkey burger recipe?
+These lean turkey zucchini burgers are juicy, moist, super easy to make and packed full of zesty flavors!
+Made without breadcrumbs or egg, they’re naturally allergy-friendly, plus you can easily whip a batch in less than 30 minutes for a quick lunch or dinner.
+Perfect for a quick weeknight dinner, BBQ, cookout, and more! {Paleo, gluten-free, keto, & low carb}

 Table of Contents